jrmy-dev/jrmy-dev/README.md

-- 👋 Hi, I’m @jrmydix
+- 👋 Hi, I’m @jrmydix, a 20 years old french student
-- 🌱 I’m currently learning web developpement
+- 🌱 I’m currently learning web development
-- 📫 How to reach me : dix.pro@pm.me
+- 📫 How to contact me : dix.pro@pm.me

 <!---
 jrmydix/jrmydix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.